How much time do you spend on your finances each week? A couple of hours? Or do you rarely spend any time at all?

 3. Open a savings account

 If you haven’t already done so, contact your financial institution to open a savings account.
-Already completed this important step, but still struggle with increasing the balance?
+If you already have completed this important step, but still struggle with increasing the balance:

 - Allocate a percentage of your monthly income to your stash, either manually or electronically.
 The latter may work best to guarantee that you won’t be tempted to skip a month.

 - Make a plan for irregular income before you receive it.
 Still expecting a hefty tax refund?
-Or even better, has management decided to hand out raises at your place of employment?
-Saving it is a great way to boost your emergency fund, unless you have a mountain of debt hanging over your head.
+Or even better, has management decided to hand out raises at your job?
+Saving this cash is a great way to boost your emergency fund.

 Also, check out “9 Ways to Build an Emergency Fund When Money’s Tight.”

 4. Be vigilant of your account activity at all times

 Haven’t paid much attention to your statements in the past?
 Now’s the time to start as identity theft is at an all-time high, and your account activity may serve as the first indicator that you have been victimized.

 Start by reviewing the activity on both your bank and credit accounts at least once a week, and review the comprehensive statement when you receive it at the end of the month.

 Reviewing your credit report takes only a few minutes, yet so many choose not to do so.
 Would you want to end up with a higher interest rate on a loan because of a mistake on a credit report that lowered your credit score — a mistake that could have been corrected with a quick call or letter to the creditor?